Inferis/Inferis.github.io/content/posts/2015-11-01-no-sfo-to-fra-for-you.md

 {% img center https://scontent-sjc2-1.cdninstagram.com/hphotos-xaf1/t51.2885-15/e35/11374421_1477363422570708_811979022_n.jpg 500 %}

-And now I'm in a lounge, waiting for my plane of yesterday to take off today.
+And now I'm in a lounge, waiting for my plane from yesterday to take off today.
 My connecting flight in Frankfurt is long gone, and I have to rebook that one when I get there.
 So the journey's not over, but let's hope I actually make it to the other side of the ocean this time.

 Remember: traveling is never boring, people.
 Except for the "waiting" parts, perhaps.